 It was unfortunate that I didn’t possess the knowledge I do now because it would have given me enough clarity to prepare myself for the end.

-Instead, I maintained a belief that with more hard work and undying belief, we could overcome the woes of a long distance relationship.
+Instead, I maintained the belief that with more hard work and undying belief, we could overcome the woes of a long distance relationship.

 Unfortunately, even more than an in-person relationship, you need complete support from your partner in order for the relationship to withstand the heavy burden of distance.